Working on multiple drafts

 All your drafts will still be there.
 You can switch back and forth between drafts.

-You can even delete the sources you used to make the first draft, and move on to a completely different set of sources for your new draft.
-The new draft will use your new sources.<br>
+You can even delete the context you used to make the first draft, and move on to a completely different set of context for your new draft.
+The new draft will use your new context.<br>

 <figure><img src="/files/sNGlvUZabpo47zurL1H0" alt=""><figcaption></figcaption></figure>